k3ldar/fbSmtpUDF/src/ReadMe.txt

 Returns:

-If sendImmediate is 0, then the Global Return Value will be success if the message was succesfully queud for sending, if sendImmediate is any other value Global Return Value will be success if the message was actually send, for any other value see Global Return Values below.
+If sendImmediate is 0, then the Global Return Value will be success if the message was succesfully queud for sending, if sendImmediate is any other value Global Return Value will be success if the message was actually sent, for any other value see Global Return Values below.

 Declaration: